 Students and families can apply online to enroll at Triumph Public High School San Antonio.
 The school is currently enrolling students for the 2024–25 school year.
 Enrollment is open and year-round, meaning students can apply and register for classes at any time during the school year.

-We recommend following these Triumph Public High School social media accounts to learn more about them and stay informed of upcoming events as they introduce themselves to the community.
+We recommend following these Triumph Public High Schools social media accounts to learn more about them and stay informed of upcoming events as they introduce themselves to the community.

 In addition, please join the San Antonio Charter Moms discussion group on Facebook to post questions and search previous discussions about Triumph Public High Schools and SAPI.